 1. Warehouse Logistics

-Dozens of companies with large warehouse and distribution needs are turning to hydrogen fuel cells to power clean trucks, forklifts, pallet jacks, and more.
+Dozens of companies with large warehouse and distribution needs are turning to hydrogen fuel cells to power clean trucks, forklifts, pallet jacks, and the like.

 2. Global Distribution

 Fuel cells boast both the range and power required for long-haul trucking and local distribution.
-Companies like Nikola, Hyundai, Toyota, Kenworth, and UPS are already building hydrogen powered semi-trucks and vans.
+Companies like Nikola, Hyundai, Toyota, Kenworth, and UPS are already building hydrogen-powered semi-trucks and vans.

 3. Buses